LightDE: A Lightweight Method for Eliminating Dangling Pointers: Evaluation

-Figure \ref{fig:splash2XMem} shows the additional memory overhead introduced by LightDE, as well as the memory overhead of the original SPLASH-2X programs.
+Figure \ref{fig:splash2XMem} shows the memory overhead introduced by LightDE on the SPLASH-2X benchmark suite.
 When considering only global and heap pointers, the geometric mean of the memory overhead introduced by LightDE is 2.10\%.
 When considering all pointers, including heap, stack, and global pointers, the geometric mean of the memory overhead is 2.31\%.
-From Figure \ref{fig:splash2XMem}, it can be seen that in most of programs, the memory overhead introduced by LightDE is negligible, regardless of whether stack pointers are considered.
+From Figure \ref{fig:splash2XMem}, it can be seen that in most projects, the memory overhead introduced by LightDE is negligible, regardless of whether stack pointers are considered.
 However, the projects "water\_nsquared" and "water\_spatial" result in relatively higher memory overhead.
 In the "water\_nsquared" project, memory overhead increases with the number of threads, indicating that a large number of objects are created by the program's child threads rather than by the main thread.
 In the "water\_spatial" project, the memory increase remains almost constant across all thread counts, suggesting that the increase in memory overhead does not correlate with the number of threads.
 This implies that the memory overhead primarily comes from the main thread, which creates more objects.
-Overall, the additional memory overhead introduced by LightDE remains very low.